shailpujan88/Codexphere/CONTRIBUTING.md

 If you notice a spelling mistake or grammatical error in the project's documentation or comments, please correct it and submit a pull request.
 Thank you!

 ## Thank You!

-Thank you for contributing to Codexphere!
-Your efforts make a difference.
 If you have questions or need assistance, contact the project maintainers.

 Happy contributing!